 We strive to produce research that makes a difference and benefits the wider education sector.
 Our research covers a range of areas related to curriculum, learning, teaching and assessment, education for Māori, e-learning and policy implementation spanning the early years, compulsory schooling and tertiary sectors.

 The Institute provides advice and support in the scoping and design of research projects and provides the infrastructure to ensure the successful management, completion and dissemination of research.
 It organises conferences and symposia, and publishes and disseminates research findings to inform policy as well as academic and professional communities.

-WMIER was established by Te Kura Toi Tangata Faculty of Education, and contributes strongly to the Faculty’s world-class reputation for research-based teaching and research outputs.
+WMIER was established by Te Kura Toi Tangata Division of Education, and contributes strongly to the Division’s world-class reputation for research-based teaching and research outputs.
 The name of the Institute recognises former University of Waikato Vice-Chancellor Professor Wilf Malcolm, and the significant contribution he made to education.